-Creating a program plan gives you a structure to build on, direction to follow and enables clear communication across the enterprise.
+Creating a program plan gives you a structure to build on and direction to follow, enabling clear communication across the enterprise.
 Additionally, it is a platform to report program maturity and compliance.
-It also provides a top-down view of initiatives, along with the ability to share micro details.
+It also provides a top-down view of initiatives and the ability to share micro details.
 A roadmap allows you to standardize your entire organization and allocate resources to maximize efficiency.
 Finally, a framework assists program management while tracking progress to align with the future state vision.

 Importance of program planning

 Program plans are organized at a high level to provide direction and give a defined shape.
-By this, I mean that you might quickly go off track or experience scope creep without it.
+You might quickly go off track or experience scope creep without it.
 Instead, by establishing a clear directive, you align customers rather than being at odds with you.
 Simply put, guidelines develop standard definitions and a singular methodology.

 However, a roadmap does not mean eliminating flexibility.
 The program elements you enable are a framework and allow for customer variability.
 Beyond that, there are two main reasons for program planning: eliminating waste and tracking performance while targeting objectives.
 You aim to understand performance and correct any issues within these parameters.